Hello Navi

 ]

-for b in basis:
+for c in charset:

 break